Paying for care and support in Northern Ireland: Complaints and FAQs

 Read our guidance on making official complaints about paying for care and support in Northern Ireland, as well as the most frequently asked questions about care fees.

-- Paying for care in Northern Ireland
+- Paying for care and support in Northern Ireland

 - Care assessment process in Northern Ireland

 - Paying for care in Northern Ireland: Support at home